corona-warn-app/cwa-website/blog/2021-05-02-cwa-2-1-schnelltests/index.md

 ### Users can warn their fellow citizens even faster

 Users will have the opportunity to be tested for COVID-19 by trained and authorized staff at participating partners and receive the result of the rapid test via QR code.
 A negative result will then be displayed in the Corona-Warn-App for **48 hours**.
-A positive test results will be displayed in the app until the user has shared his or her result.
+A positive test result will be displayed in the app until the user has shared his or her result.

 <br></br>